GeminiAd/team-profile-generator/README.md

 Mobile Demo:
 ![Team Profile Mobile](./images/team-profile-mobile.png)

-The raw HTML/CSS files for the demos above can be found in this repository in [./sample/index.html](./sample/index.html) and [./sample/style.css](./sample/style.css).
+The raw HTML/CSS files for the demos above can be found in this repository in [./sample/](./sample/)

 ## Key Features